 Lost lands - Cantre'r Gwaelod and the Celtic otherworld

 Cantre’r Gwaelod is Wales’s very own Atlantis, and the tale is one of Wales’s best known legends.
-Do some features along the shore of Cardigan Bay suggests that there may be some truth to the tale? and can you find the entrance to the Celtic otherworld in the Teifi valley?
+Do some features along the shore of Cardigan Bay suggests that there may be some truth to the tale?
+Can you find the legendary entrance to the Celtic otherworld in the Teifi valley?

 King Arthur in a land of giants